Eddevinc/files2/wvd-in-a-day/02-Azure-AD-Domain-Services.md

    }
    ```

-   >**Note:** The above script will reset the passwords for WVDUser-01, WVDUser-02 and DomainJoinAdmin to Azure1234567, as user needs to reset password after registering to AADDS.
+> **Note:** The above script will reset the passwords for WVDUser-01, WVDUser-02 and DomainJoinAdmin to Azure1234567, as user needs to reset password after registering to AADDS.

    ![ws name.](media/wvd23.png)

-   >**Note:** Wait for few seconds for the script to execute.
+> **Note:** Wait for few seconds for the script to execute.

 3. Output of the script will be similar to the one shown below.

    ![ws name.](media/42.png)

-4. Click on the **Next** button.
+4. Click on the **Next** button present in the bottom-right corner of this lab guide.